sjtu-mvasl-robotics/AnyBipe/README.md

 9. Copy a version of your issacgym initialization file to `envs/` directory.

 10. Copy a version of your robot configuration file to `src/eval/` directory to replace `RewardCfg.py`.

+11. Check and set correct path for your robot sdk in `src/eval/eval*.py` files.

 When you finished the configuration part, you can start training and deploying your robot by running the following command: